The continuum random tree is the scaling limit of unlabelled unrooted trees: Proof of the main theorems

 with $F$ ranging over all subsets of partitions of $[n]$ with $\Pr{F_n = F}>0$.
 By the discussion of symmetries in Section~\ref{SeFrsec:oponsp} we have that given $F_n = F$, the symmetries $(\mA_Q, \sigma_Q)_{Q \in F}$ are independent and for each $Q \in F$ we have that $(\mA_Q, \sigma_Q)$ gets drawn uniformly at random from the set $\Sym(\cA_{\Omega^*})[Q]$.
 That is, $\mA_Q$ gets drawn uniformly at random from all unlabelled P\'olya trees with outdegrees in the set $\Omega^*$.
 By Inequality~\eqref{SeFrle:tailrooted} it follows that there are positive constants $C_5, c_5$ such that uniformly for all $n$ and $x$

 It follows that By 3) we have that for all $n$.
 Thus, for some $C_6, c_6 > 0$, it holds that

 uniformly for all $n$ and $\sqrt{n} \le x \le n$.
-Thus the claims 1) and 3) imply the tail bound for the diameter.
+Thus the claims 1) and 3) of Lemma~\ref{le:pre11} imply the tail bound for the diameter.

-From claims 1) - 3), we may deduce the convergence towards the CRT as follows.
+We continue with claim b), the approximation argument.
 Select one of the partition classes from $F_n$ with maximal size uniformly at random and let $\mX_n$ denote the corresponding tree.
-By claim 2) we have and thus It follows that Hence it suffices to show Let $f: \ndK \to \ndR$ denote a bounded Lipschitz-continuos function defined on the space $(\ndK, d_{\text{GH}})$ of isometry classes of compact metric spaces equipped with the Gromov-Hausdorff metric.
-By claim 2) it follows that
+Note that by the substitution rule for Boltzmann distributions discussed in Section~\ref{sec:pobosa} it holds for all $\ell$ that